 Harassment has the effect of destroying dignity and undermining the confidence of employees.
 It can take many forms including physical contact, bullying, threatening or ignoring someone.
 It can be a series of offensive remarks or a single incident.
-It can be behaviour that staff find offensive even if not directed at them or harassment because of perception or association.
+It can be behaviour that staff find offensive even if not directed at them or harassment because of perception or

-The Governing Body is committed to the principles of dignity at work for all its staff in the school.
-This includes the right to be treated with respect by all managers and colleagues.
-The Governing Body will consider any acts of harassment including those on the grounds of age, disability, gender reassignment, marital status and civil partnership, pregnancy and maternity, race, religion or belief, sex or sexual orientation, as totally unacceptable and outside the ethos and culture of the school.
-Any such act by a member of staff against any adult or child will be treated as a disciplinary offence, and action taken accordingly.
 The school has procedures to resolve grievances and for the handling of complaints of harassment and bullying at work.
 The Governing Body is committed to investigate any such complaint.
 These procedures will be followed carefully and promptly in response to any such complaint.
-The first point of contact for any such complaint should be (NAMED INDIVIDUAL).
+The first point of contact for any such complaint should be the Chair of Governors, Angie Glazier.
 In addition, staff have the right to approach their professional association or trade union representative for support.